You can have an awesome product or service, but you’ll probably have a lot of trouble selling it if you focus on the wrong market segment.

 Whether you sell directly to individual consumers, provide services to other businesses, or consult on marketing strategy, survey questionnaires with a few well-directed questions can simplify your market segmentation analysis.
 By asking customers and potential customers about demographic information like their age, gender, income, and education levels, you can get a much better sense of who they are.

 How old are your customers?
 Are they married?
 What are their income and education levels?
-This is starting point for more in-depth analysis.
+These questions are a starting point for more in-depth analysis.

 If you market to other businesses, ask them about their own customers to better understand their needs.